I get a lot of emails every day. Some are from job candidates. Many are from customers. Plenty of…

 You may not have a VP of product within your organization, but you probably have someone who does this kind of work.
 Whatever you call this person at your company, we all know that a big title comes with big responsibility.
 And that responsibility can topple a product when it is not taken seriously.
 If you love product management, the role of VP of product is an exciting challenge—one that allows you to shape not only your product, but your entire company.

-Brian de Haaff seeks business and wilderness adventure.
-He has been the founder or early employee of six cloud-based software companies and is the CEO of Aha! — the world’s #1 product roadmap software.
-His last two companies were acquired by Aruba Networks [ARUN] and Citrix [CTXS].
-Learn more about Aha!
-At https://www.aha.io/.
-You can follow Brian on LinkedIn at https://www.linkedin.com/in/bdehaaff or on Twitter at @bdehaaff.
+Brian de Haaff is the co-founder and CEO of Aha! — the world’s #1 product roadmap software — and the author of Lovability.
+His two previous startups were acquired by well-known public companies.
+Brian writes and speaks about product and company growth and the adventure of living a meaningful life.
+Learn more about Aha! at https://aha.io You can follow Brian on LinkedIn at https://www.linkedin.com/in/bdehaaff or on Twitter at @bdehaaff.